bbenkio/odin-recipes/README.md

 # odin-recipes
 Website for recipes
-Project 1.
-Creating an HTML website that lists my favouroite recipes.
-This will test my ability to create a website from a boilerplate after setting up Git/GitHub and my directories/files correctly.
-I will then need to create a boilerplate, include headings, lists, links to other pages, images and dimensions, and text styles, and finally make the website visible online.
+Project 1: Create an HTML website that lists recipes.
+I will set up Git/GitHub and directories/files correctly, then create an HTML boilerplate and enter headings, lists, links to other pages, images and dimensions, and text styles.
+Finally, I will make the website visible online.